 The Needs Study was revised based on consultation entity feedback and released to the public for comment in February 2023.
 For more information on the comments received from consultation entities, see the Appendices of the Draft Needs Study.
 To see additional context, methodology, and data associated with information in the Draft Needs Study, view the Supplemental Material.

-The public comment period closed on April 20, 2023 and the review process is underway.
+The public comment period closed on April 20, 2023.
+View the compilation of public comments.

 Draft Needs Study Findings